evilbyt3/funkydots/README.md

   - A learning resource for anyone who wants to customize their environment & learn more about ricing *(e.g conf files, scripts)*
   - A backup for myself in case anything goes wrong
   - An easy & quick way to quickly port my system to another machine
+- Check out [my programs]() note to see what's coming with this setup
 - This setup would have not been possible without the help of the greatly genereous open-source community.
 So I encorouge you to take a look at [those projects](#inspiration--kudos) & show some love *(don't be just a taker)*

 ### Structure